isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 "Ms. Sato, I will tell them that I am cured of my illness.
 Of course, I will not hide the fact that it was Hansen's disease."

 "Oh, that's outrageous.
-May I tell you that I've sent out many people who have been cured of the disease to the society.
+May I tell you that I've sent out many people who have been cured of the disease into the society.
 Most of them have no after-effects.
 Even those who returned to society hid all their past...
 In your case, the aftereffects of Hansen's disease are obvious to everyone, so..."

-"That's why I can't escape it...so the only way is to live face to face with Hansen's disease."
+"That's why I can't escape it... the only way is to live face to face with Hansen's disease."

 "You can't take today's society lightly.
 They stubbornly reject people who have recovered from Hansen's disease.
 Especially your after-effects can make things difficult.
 The conversation between the social worker and me went on and on.